Interesting Threads in Dell’s 2013 Social Media Predictions

 The incident was also a classic example of the suspicion with which many people regard large companies.
 As a member of P&G’s Digital Advisory Board, Paul has worked with brand managers in many of the company’s divisions and been impressed by their commitment to quality and customer satisfaction.
 However, few customers are fortunate enough to have that insight.
 Many people see a large corporation as a symbol of greed.
 An incident like this reinforces that perception.

 Critics accused P&G of opacity in its initial response to customer concerns.
 There were valid reasons why the company didn’t tell critics that the diaper’s design had been changed before the official announcement.
 There was no way to fill the supply channel with the new product without slipstreaming, and P&G wanted to wait until Dry Max was available everywhere to turn on the marketing spigot.
 Dribbling out details months before the formal launch would have undermined the formal rollout and created confusion that the company was not prepared to handle.
 Nevertheless, plausible explanation would have been better than denial.
-Once the conversation shifted from accusations to education, the tone changed dramatically.
+Once the conversation shifted from preschool programs denver co education, the tone changed dramatically.
 Pampers sales quickly recovered after a brief decline and complaints fell back into normal range.

 The Dry Max crisis came at a time when P&G was engineering a companywide shift toward customer engagement through social media.
 Fox says the experience was a critical teaching point.
 “You can’t join a community at a time of crisis.
 You have to already be invested,” he said.
 “Becoming a trusted voice requires an investment of time, people and money.”